Missing in Action: The Sister Lines That Left Us Gasping for Air and Deals

 (Launched 1989 – Filed for bankruptcy 2017)

-"There was a time when every prom and every fashion intern event was a BCBG moment." — boutique buyer
+"There was a time when every prom and every fashion intern event was a BCBG moment. clients adorned the gowns and our stores had issues keeping the line from selling out fast" — boutique buyer

 Marc by Marc Jacobs – Already covered, but deserves to be listed twice honestly.